etbrem/EasySailBot/README.md

 # EasySailBo(a)t
-Control your Transmission torrent client using a telegram bot.
+Manage and cast your media library using a telegram bot.

 This bot can
 - add movies and TV shows to the torrent client using magnet URLs